 Step 3: click Apply on top left to execute.
 (All operations before this step only work in virtual mode.)

-Watch the video guide how to extend C: drive in Windows 7 with free space in other partitions:
+Watch the video how to extend C: drive in Windows 7 by shrinking other partitions:

+It is similar to extend C drive on Windows 7 virtual machine.
 If there is available free space on the same virtual disk, simply follow the steps above to shrink a data volume to get Unallocated space and then add into C drive.